Car Test Centre, England

 On the day at Stoke-on-Trent (Newcastle-Under-Lyme)

 Expect about 40 minutes once you set off, to the same national DVSA script.
-It opens with an eyesight check at 20 metres and one show-me plus one tell-me question, after which the examiner rides along for the drive.
-Around 20 minutes of that is independent driving, guided either by a sat nav the examiner provides or by road signs to a named destination, with one of four set manoeuvres and a one-in-three chance of an emergency stop.
+It opens with an eyesight check at 20 metres and one tell-me question, after which the examiner rides along for the drive and asks one show-me question on the move.
+Around 20 minutes of that is independent driving, guided either by a sat nav the examiner provides or by road signs to a named destination, with one of four set manoeuvres and a one-in-seven chance of an emergency stop.
 The drive works through whatever mix of urban and outlying roads sits within about a twenty-minute radius, and at a centre this busy that usually means heavier traffic to read.
 Across DVSA marking nationally, the fault recorded most often on car tests is junctions - observation, worth drilling on the local routes before your date.

 Results come immediately on return to the centre.
 The examiner talks you through any faults marked, prints the DL25 feedback form, and (if you passed) takes your provisional licence so the full one can be issued by post.
 A pass needs no more than 15 driving faults and zero serious or dangerous faults, the standard 40.7% of candidates at Stoke-on-Trent (Newcastle-Under-Lyme) meet under current DVSA marking.